dnanexus/dx_app_builder/Readme.md

 These apps take as input a reference to the source code for a DNAnexus app and build an app or applet.
-These apps may be useful for developing apps if you don't have an Ubuntu 12.04 machine easily accessible.
+These apps may be useful for developing apps if you don't have an Ubuntu 12.04 or 14.04 machine easily accessible.
 (Also see the frontends `dx build --app --remote` or `dx build --remote`, which tar up your working directory and automatically invoke `tarball_app_builder` and `tarball_applet_builder` respectively.)